Unarmed man shot by police during prison break was ‘lawfully killed’

 The 28-year-old, from Tottenham, was unarmed at the time he was shot by a counter-terrorism specialist firearms officer known only as W80, who told the inquiry he thought Mr Baker was reaching for a weapon.

-An imitation firearm was later found in the rear of the Audi.
+An imitation firearm was later found in the back of the Audi.

 Mr Baker’s mother, Margaret Smith, said the family could not accept the inquiry’s findings and that her son had been raising his hands in surrender before he was shot.